wptrainingteam/learn-wp-content/tutorials/debugging-wordpress.md

 ## What is debugging?

 Debugging is the process of finding and fixing errors in your code.

-Given that the two primary programming languages of WordPress are PHP and JavaScript, you need to be able to debug both.
+As the two primary programming languages of WordPress are PHP and JavaScript, you need to be able to debug both.

 With JavaScript code, which is executed in the browser, it's fairly straightforward to use to console.log() to write messages to the browser console for the purposes of testing and debugging.

 PHP on the other hand, is executed on the server and so you need ways to find out what's happening when things go wrong.

 There are a few third party tools you can use for advanced debugging, like Xdebug or Ray, but for the purposes of this tutorial, you'll learn about options that are specific to WordPress, and require no additional software.